Shababeek/ReactiveVars/README.md

 ## Variable Containers

-Group related variables and events into a single asset for organization and bulk operations.
+Variable Containers group related variables and events into a single asset.
+This is useful for organizing things like "all player stats" or "all UI settings" into one place, and for bulk operations like saving, loading, or resetting all of them at once.

+**How to create one:** Right-click in Project > *Create > ReactiveVars > Variable Container*.
+Drag variables and events into the container's list in the inspector.

 ```csharp
 public VariableContainer playerStats;